xinwenfu/VChat_DEP/README.md

 ### No-DEP Exploitation
 We will be preforming a simple overflow against the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command on VChat.
-This example can be done against any of the other exploitable commands.
+This example can be done against any of the other exploitable VCHAT commands.
 However *TRUN* was chosen due to it's simplicity.
 Again this will not be covering the methods we used to determine how we can exploit *TRUN* and the creation of the payload; we only show the final exploitation for a later comparison against a VChat server which has had the DEP protections enabled.
 To show this, we only need to try and execute some instruction and there are hundreds of machine instructions we can chose from depending on the underlying machine architecture, as we are attacking a 32-bit x86 system we can chose a few simple instructions in this attack.
 In this case we chose the `add`, `mov` and `sub` instructions.
-If you would like to modify the assembly instructions you can generate the machine code using the command `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` on the *Kali Linux* System as has been discussed in other writeups.
+If you would like to modify the assembly instructions you can generate the machine code using the command `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` on a *Kali Linux* system as has been discussed in other writeups.

 1. Compile the necessary machine instructions.